Your Vacation Guide to Erieau, Ontario +15 Things to Do in 2023

 Thankfully the lake will not leave you with a salty mouth, is usually a bit warmer than the ocean, and doesn’t come with any scary predators to watch out for!
 The lake is really where the fun is at.

-When you arrive at Erieau’s public beach you will find a fairly large parking lot (though you can also park almost anywhere along the road without having to worry), with public washrooms (a definite bonus!).
-You will also find a nice sized pavilion for family picnics and barbeques.
+When you arrive at Erieau’s public beach you will find a fairly large parking lot (though you can also park almost anywhere along the road without having to worry), with public washrooms.
+You will also find two nice sized pavilions for family picnics and barbeques.

 There is also a beach volley ball court and an amazing kids’ playground featuring some awesome inclusive and accessible play equipment.